 Although patient zero and the source of the virus is still unknown, COVID-19 had links to an animal and seafood market in Wuhan, China.
 This fact suggested that animals initially transmitted the virus to humans.
 However, people with a more recent diagnosis had no connections with or exposure to the market, confirming that humans can pass the virus to each other.

 COVID-19 symptoms vary from person-to-person and may produce no symptoms in some people but that doesn’t mean that they are not carrying the virus.
 The symptoms can range from mild to range and can develop over 2 to 14 day period.
 Symptoms may include:

 From the initial reports, doctors have found out that people with weak immune systems develop more serious symptoms.
 These groups include young children, people over the age of 65, pregnant women, and people with existing medical issues.

-The COVID-19 virus can spread when a healthy person comes in contact with an infected person and bodily fluids are exchanged, such as the droplets in the cough and mucus.
+The COVID-19 virus can spread when a healthy person comes in contact with an infected person.
+And bodily fluids are exchanged, such as the droplets in the cough and mucus.
 The virus can spread through the following ways:

--If you come in contact with a surface that has the virus and touch your face with the same hand.
+-when you come in contact with a surface that has the virus and touch your face with the same hand.

 -If you touch or shake hands with an infected person.